Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Underwriting API.md

 #### Parameters Detail
 This API call uses an int-type prospect id as the only mandatory parameter.
 The prospoct document id is a unique for each prospect document.
-This ID will be used to access a specific document in order to send it for signing.
+This ID will be used to access a specific document in order to verified the signed document.

 ![2](https://user-images.githubusercontent.com/110983629/189976765-40ae42f2-eb71-4be7-9a23-02dd5c802891.png)